zzkzzzz/JavaScript30-Challenge/README.md

 30 VanillaJS projects.
 No frameworks, no libraries, no wrappers.

-With my own understanding and ideas in js, html and cs
+With my own understanding and ideas about js, html and css

 [Link](https://javascript30.com/) to orginal website